freeradical13/freeradical13.github.io/index.md

  \/ ⑊/
 </pre>

-[Cholesterol][] is a key steroid that contributes to cell membranes, bile acids, and other signaling molecules.
+[Cholesterol][] is a key steroid.
 Free cholesterol does not have fatty acids bonded.
 A cholesterol ester is a cholesterol with ester bonds to fatty acids.

 Another steroid is [Vitamin D][] which is made from Cholesterol.